grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

-# Class=40 (0x28) - Multimedia
+# Class=552 (0x0228) - Class2 Level I Multimedia

-    CLASS1.MULTIMEDIA
+    CLASS2.LEVEL1.MULTIMEDIA

 ## Description

-Dedicated class for multimedia functionality.
-This class was introduced to supplement the control class and to offer multimedia specific control events.

-The Play/Pause/Stop etc. events in the CLASS1.CONTROL class can also be used for media control.
+This class mirrors the [CLASS1.MULTIMEDIA](./class1.multimedia.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_MULTIMEDIA_GENERAL
-General Event.
+    VSCP_TYPE_MULTIMEDIA_GENERALGeneral Event.
 ----

 ## Type=1 (0x01) - Playback
-    VSCP_TYPE_MULTIMEDIA_PLAYBACK
-This is for controlling playback functionality
+    VSCP_TYPE_MULTIMEDIA_PLAYBACKThis is for controlling playback functionality

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |